 In 2013 I moved to Philadelphia because a building owner offered me free space to make theater for a year.
 Living in Philly suited me alright, so I stayed and helped found the Panorama Artists Collective– a collectively run studio/rehearsal/performance space in Southwest Philadelphia.

-I have led performance workshops at Southern Illinois University, Hampshire College, the Eugene O’Neill Theater Center, Dartmouth College, Evergreen State College, and at plenty of other spots, too.
-My projects have been finalists for grants from the MAP fund and Creative Capital.
-I’m a two-time recipient of the Leeway Art & Change grant, and of the Puffin Foundation grant.
+I have led performance workshops at Southern Illinois University, Hampshire College, the Eugene O’Neill Theater Center, Dartmouth College, Evergreen State College, and lots of other places that escape me as I type this.